lolloberga/predict-shares-online-news/noteworthy_considerations.md

 - LDA_01 (numerical, rateo, continuous): Closeness to LDA topic 1 (Entertainment).
 It has no NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
 - LDA_02 (numerical, rateo, continuous): Closeness to LDA topic 2 (Business).
 It has no NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
 - LDA_03 (numerical, rateo, continuous): Closeness to LDA topic 3 (Social Media).
 It has no NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
-- LDA_04 (numerical, rateo, continuous): Closeness to LDA topic 4 (World).
+- LDA_04 (numerical, rateo, continuous): Closeness to LDA topic 4 (Tech).
 It has no NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 Even though the record belongs to the topic 4 it shows a LDA_04 score = 0.
-Then, since the record is the only which has such an irregularity i would delete it.
 - global_subjectivity (numerical, rateo, continuous): an indicator of text subjectivity.
 Without considering 3 records which except this rule, when the ${n\_tokens\_content}$ equals 0, this feature assume value equal to 0.
 - global_sentiment_polarity (numerical, rateo, continuous): an indicator of the text sentiment.
 The more positive the article, the higher is this value.
 The feature does not present any NaN value.
 - global_rate_positive_words (numerical, rateo, continuous): The rate of words with positive sentiment in the content.It is computed as: ${#positive\_words \over n\_tokens\_content}$.
 Zero values are admissible.